-When I'm ready - Refers to the arrangements whereby young people aged 18 and older that were previously looked after remain living with their former foster parents.
+Staying put / When I'm ready / Going the extra mile - Refers to the arrangements whereby young people aged 18 and older that were previously looked after remain living with their former foster parents.

 Matching Process

 A matching process is followed to ensure that the skills and experience of our foster parents meet the needs of each child/young person who may be looked after by them.
 This includes completion of risk assessments and safer caring plans which are reviewed when necessary and appropriate.